superman482/CSE-110/index.md

 One of the most interesting website I found online is a website called **[PeterAnswer](https://www.peteranswers.com/)**.
 Just like the name suggest, you can ask Peter any questions on the website, the answers are pretty interesting.

 Thanks for reading my little introduction.
-Here is a picture of a potato.
+Here is a picture of a potato.🙂

 [Potato](screenshots/Potato_Battery_Main.jpg)

+[^1]: My friends and I had a funtime playing this.